hdShang/arxiv-daily/docs/cs-CV/2025-10-19/papers/251016926v3-res-bench-benchmarking-the-robustness-of-multimodal-large-language-m.md

 ---
 layout: default
-title: Res-Bench: Benchmarking the Robustness of Multimodal Large Language Models to Dynamic Resolution Input
+title: "Res-Bench: Benchmarking the Robustness of Multimodal Large Language Models to Dynamic Resolution Input"
 ---

 # Res-Bench: Benchmarking the Robustness of Multimodal Large Language Models to Dynamic Resolution Input